 With economy sinking, Trump's own business is in peril

-[WASHINGTON] As if presiding over the threatened destruction of the US economy by the coronavirus pandemic is not enough, President Donald Trump is watching another financial drama: the Trump Organization hotel, golf course and real estate business that made him a billionaire.
+[WASHINGTON] As if presiding over the threatened destruction of the US economy by the coronavirus pandemic is not enough, President Donald Trump is watching another more personal business meltdown: the Trump Organisation hotel, golf course and real estate business that made him a billionaire.

-Like other hotels around the country, Mr Trump's have been forced to lay off most workers and face the fact that the US$435 million in revenues that the Trump Organization reported in 2018 is likely to plummet this year.
+Like other hotels around the world, Mr Trump's have been forced to lay off most workers - and face the fact that the US$435 million in revenues that the Trump Organisation reported in 2018 is likely to plummet this year.

 How severe that would be to a family-controlled business notoriously untransparent about its finances is unknown.

-And it has raised questions over whether Mr Trump's concerns about his own company are shaping his response to the crisis: whether part of the giant US$2 trillion economic rescue plan in Congress will be used to prop up his hotel and resort businesses, and whether his push for a quick end to the coronavirus lockdown is to save the company.
+And it has raised questions over whether Mr Trump's concerns about his own company are shaping his response to the crisis: whether part of the giant US$2 trillion economic rescue plan agreed overnight Tuesday in Congress will end up helping his hotel and resort businesses, and whether his push for a quick end to the coronavirus lockdown is to save the company.

+Democratic Senator Chuck Schumer said Wednesday that the economic rescue package won't be used to support Trump companies.

+"We wrote a provision, not just the president but any major figure in government, Cabinet, Senate, congressman, if they or their family have majority (of a company), they can't get grants or loans," he told CNN.

-Neither Mr Trump nor his sons who oversee the company have detailed the financial damage they face.
+Neither Trump nor his sons who directly oversee the company have detailed the financial damage they face.

 But it is clear: the nameplate hotels in New York, Washington, Chicago, Las Vegas, Vancouver and Hawaii are virtually empty.

 Likewise, his golf resorts are being ordered to lock up, even in remote Scotland.
-On Monday the Scottish Golf organization said it anticipates a shutdown order and urged "all golfers in Scotland refrain from golfing until further notice."
+On Monday the Scottish Golf organisation urged "all golfers in Scotland to refrain from golfing until further notice."

 "The hotel is open, the restaurants are closed, the spa is closed, the pool is closed," a receptionist at the Trump International Hotel & Tower on Central Park in New York told AFP, not giving her name.